linh5847/redis/README.md

 vagrant up

-I strongly suggestion to use MAC or Linux Laptop instead of Windows.
+I strongly suggestion to use Linux ansible and vagrant host machine.
+This Ansible playbook is testing with Linux only.
+No MAC or Windows host machine have had been tested.